 In order to reach markets not easily accessed by traditional direct selling efforts, the Company uses a network of channel partners.
 These partnerships are established to broaden the Company's customer base, penetrate new markets, and establish recurring revenue streams.
-The channel partners are generally well-positioned in broad and diverse vertical markets.
-The channel partners distribute the Company's NEXTMap data to their principal markets, and create and sell solutions or consumer products based on the Company's NEXTMap data.
+The Company attempts to work with channel partners who are generally well-positioned in broad and diverse vertical markets.
+The channel partners distribute the Company's products and services to their principal markets, and create and sell solutions or consumer products based on the Company's NEXTMap database.
 Ultimately, Intermap's selection of a channel partner is governed by its ability to promote an integrated solution or product to mass markets, thereby creating an opportunity for recurring revenue to the Company.